 It should be stressed that the analytical framework of intersectionality is usually concerned with those intersected identities that are marginalized in our societies.
-As covered in the previous chapter I argue that these multifaceted marginalized social positions should be an integral part of our understanding of inequlities and discrimination also in the case of autism and more broadly in SDH.
-Nevertheless, we ought to remember, as scholars such as Walby, Armstrong and Strid (2012) remind us, that marginalized social positions also intersect with privileged ones.
-While the experiences of women of color, for example, are crucial to our understanding of multifaceted discrimination in society, the experiences and more importantly the actions of white privileged women should also be subject for investigation.
-This investigation, however, should aim to understand the power structures that assist privilege groups to preserve their power in society, not merely to shed light on experience of privileged social groups.
-In the context of this section the following, in oppose to previous chapter, explores the intersected identity of the founders and representatives of Alut.
-Their identity combines the marginalized social position of parents of autistics with, as I intend to demonstrate privileged social positions.
+As discussed in the previous chapter, I argue that these multifaceted marginalized social positions should be an integral part of our understanding of inequalities and discrimination also in the case of autism and, more broadly, in SDH.
+Nevertheless, we should recall, as scholars such as Walby, Armstrong and Strid (2012) remind us, that marginalized social positions also intersect with privileged ones.
+While the experiences of women of color, for example, are crucial to our understanding of multifaceted discrimination in society, the experiences and, more importantly, the actions of white privileged women should also be the subject of investigation.
+This investigation, however, should be aimed at trying to understand the power structures that enable privileged groups to preserve their power in society, not merely to shed light on the experiences of privileged social groups.
+The following section, unlike the previous chapter that focused on different groups of autistic people, explores the intersected identities of the founders and representatives of Alut.
+Their identity combines the marginalized social position of parents of autistic people with, as I intend to demonstrate, privileged social positions.

-From its very first steps Alut was founded by parents of autistic children from privileged social groups.
-The distinguished lineage of those who established Alut reach much further even than the hegemony of Israel in the 1970’s.
-As Batia, a professionals working with autistic adults, told me in personal communication after her interview: “the people who establish Kfar Ofarim [the first residential place established for autistic adults in Israel] were and are among the most powerful people in the Israeli economy” (Batia, 11/02/2020).
-A quick search of the names of Alut’s founders and Kfar Ofarim founders mentioned in a video Alut released for its 40 anniversary (Rosenman, 2014) reveals that indeed some of those parents were related to the Israeli highest elite:
+As already noted, Alut was founded by parents of autistic children from privileged social groups, and this has shaped the character of the organization from the outset.
+The distinguished lineage of those who established Alut reaches much further even than Israel’s elite of the 1970s.
+As Batia, a professional working with autistic adults, explained to me in a personal communication after her interview: “the people who established Kfar Ofarim [Ofarim Village, the first residential establishment established for autistic adults in Israel] were and are among the most powerful people in the Israeli economy” (Batia, 11/02/2020).
+A quick search of the names of Alut’s founders and Kfar Ofarim (Ofarim Village)’ founders mentioned in a video Alut released for its 40th anniversary (Rosenman, 2014) reveals that, indeed, some of those parents belong to the top echelons of Israeli society.
+These include figures such as the following:

-Ami Hirschstein the CEO of Dan Hotels; founder Alut (Hirschstein, 2013)
+Ami Hirschstein, CEO of Dan Hotels; Alut founder (Hirschstein, 2013);

-Shoshana Bayer, the head of the high-school teacher organization 1982-1991; founder Alut (Ichnoled, 2009)
+Shoshana Bayer, the head of Israel’s Association of Secondary School Teachers (1982–1991) (Ichnoled, 2009);

-Leah and Meir Hovav, Phd in Hebrew Literature (1982) and a writer, respectively; founder Alut (Leah Hovav, n.d.)
+Leah and Meir Hovav, PhD in Hebrew Literature (1982) and a writer, respectively; Alut founder (Leah Hovav, n.d.);

-Liora Avigdory, the granddaughter of the funder of Sonol Energy, founder Alut (Haviv-Grin, n.d. a)
+Liora Avigdory, the granddaughter of the founder of Sonol Energy, Alut founder (Haviv-Grin, n.d. a);

-Yossi Langotsky, a geologist who discovered the gas in shores of Israel, founder Kfar Ofarim (Yossi Langotsky, n.d.)
+Yossi Langotsky, a geologist who discovered gas off the shores of Israel, Kfar Ofarim founder (Yossi Langotsky, n.d.);

-Irit and Orni Isakson, the former chairperson of the The First International Bank of Israel (Ha’Bein-Leumi Bank) and Isracard group, and an honorable consul for Norway, respectively; founder Kfar Ofarim (Irit Isakson, n.d.)
+Irit and Orni Isakson, the former chairperson of the First International Bank of Israel (Ha’Bein-Leumi Bank) and Isracard group, and Honorable Consul for Norway, respectively; Kfar Ofarim founder (Irit Isakson, n.d.).